simpleinjector/Documentation/source/aspnetintegration.rst

                     // Ensure activation of a specific framework type to be created by
                     // Simple Injector instead of the built-in configuration system.
                     // All calls are optional.
 You can enable what you need.
 For instance,
-                    // PageModels and TagHelpers are not needed when you build a Web API.
+                    // ViewComponents, PageModels, and TagHelpers are not needed when you
+                    // build a Web API.
                     .AddControllerActivation()
                     .AddViewComponentActivation()
                     .AddPageModelActivation()